DezoTVCZ/ElementsSnesEngine/LearningSNESViaTheClassics/2_Snake/readme.md

    lda TargetX
    asl a
    tay
-   lda #'{shift-x}' ; this is a club, we could put a Unicode character here but encodings will cause pain sta (DPPointer1),y rts
+   lda #'{shift-x}'+$400 ; this is a club, we could put a Unicode character here but encodings will cause pain, make it red sta (DPPointer1),y rts